Let’s get this said at the outset: When it comes to travel, I’m not a big fan of itineraries, bucket lists or checklists of any kind.

 Anyway, enjoy.
 And don’t worry if you still don’t get to see it all.
 That’s what return trips are for, right?

 Just west and north of Traverse City proper is the beautiful Leelanau Peninsula, home to the Sleeping Bear Dunes.
 Part of the national park system since 1972, Sleeping Bear is one of America’s most profoundly beautiful landscapes: a 64-mile curve of beaches, coves, islands and hills along the Lake Michigan Shore.
 (In 2011, viewers of Good Morning America named it the Most Beautiful Spot in America.)

 Most people who visit Sleeping Bear just breeze along from lookout to lookout on the Pierce Stocking Scenic Drive.
 Do yourself a favor and take the time to experience this place on its own terms.
 Walk along the beach, take a swim or wander through the “ghost port” of Glen Haven for awhile.

 In the neighborhood: The Leelanau Peninsula has long been a major fruit producer, and today it’s also the region’s most active wine-producing area, with 26 wineries and counting.
 It’s also home to charming little communities like Glen Arbor (stop in at the original Cherry Republic store) and Leland (check out the unique Fishtown district, where century-old fishing shanties have been converted into unique shops and restaurants).
 Northport is home to the imposing Grand Traverse Lighthouse, one of the oldest lighthouses on the Great Lakes, and Suttons Bay is a bustling town on the shore of Grand Traverse Bay.
 A great way to explore the peninsula’s shoreline is along highway M-22, one of the region’s prettiest drives, which passes through scenic villages, orchards and vineyards.

-Summer Shopping in Downtown TC
+Winter Shopping in Downtown TC